djvill/APLS/doc/how-to-use/view-transcript.md

 {% include screengrab.html src="transcript/layer-picker-many-annotations.png" %}

-Beyond simply being impressive, annotation counts can give us clues about the structure of the data and how layers relate to one another.
+Annotation counts can give us clues about the structure of the data and how layers relate to one another.
 For example, `HD06interview1.eaf` has one fewer <span class="layer">orthography</span> annotation than <span class="layer">word</span> annotations, unlike `CB01interview3.eaf`.
 That's because the second word of the interview is redacted---Interviewer HD says the speaker's name (as the cornflower-blue <span class="layer">redaction</span> annotation shows).
 Otherwise, every <span class="layer">word</span> annotation has a corresponding <span class="layer">orthography</span> annotation.

-Like the layer picker's [icons](#icons), there's a _Hide annotation counts_ setting, which APLS remembers if you navigate to other <span class="apls-page">Transcript</span> pages within the same browser tab:
+Like the layer picker's [icons](#icons), there's a _Hide annotation counts_ setting, which APLS remembers if you navigate to other <span class="apls-page">Transcript</span> pages in the same browser tab:

 {% include screengrab.html src="transcript/layer-picker-hide-annotation-counts.png" %}